pebakery/pebakery-docs/Commands/WIM/WimExtract.md

 # WimExtract

-Extracts one or more files or directory trees from a Windows Imaging (WIM) archive.
+Extracts one or more files or directory trees from a Windows Imaging File (.WIM).

 Wildcards are supported, allowing multiple files or directories to be copied at one time.